UpCloudLtd/upcloud-cli/README.md

 `upctl server create --hostname test-server.io --zone fi-hel2`

+You will have to specify a method for authentication by password delivery `--password-delivery email` or ssh-keys `--ssh-keys id_rsa.pub`.
+Or maybe you have a non-default OS, that you have created. `--os your-custom-img`

 Server title is by default the hostname.
 To set a different title, add `--title "Test server"`

 ## Development